I have written a small user tool that extends a staff with invisible rests - this is e.g. useful if a staff needs a layered staff late in the score.

 Here is a short description

-The following items are copied down from the active staff: All sorts of bars, flow controls, endings, time signatures, and keys.
+The following items are copied down from the active staff while filling: All sorts of bars, flow controls, endings, time signatures, and keys.
 These copied objects keep the visibility from the active staff.

 If the staff below the active staff extends past the cursor position, or there is no staff below the active staff, the score is not altered.

 , download the attached lua file (wherever you want to store user tools), open some NWC score (e.g. a new one), go to "Tools --> User Tools", click "New" and add the following: